 - Post vacancies on your website, job boards, and social media

-- Create and manage pre-employment quizzes to weed out weak applicants, leaving just those who would be a good fit for the job and for your team
+- Create and manage pre-employment quizzes to weed out weak applicants, leaving just those who would be a good fit for the job and your team

 - Evaluate all the job candidates’ resumes and online profiles.